- The Challenge

 CompNow’s winning tender response encompassed the design of a sophisticated new toolset-driven solution to simplify and consolidate MQU’s environment.
-It included AirWatch for mobile device management, JAMF Pro for macOS, and SCCM for Windows.
+It included AirWatch for mobile device management, JAMF Pro and Mondada software packaging for macOS, and SCCM for Windows.
 CompNow would complete the toolset integration with the ServiceNow ITSM, as well as the project management, change management and implementation.
 It was to deliver extensive technical training to the Central IT team and devolved IT teams who would be managing the solution from go live.
 And Level 3 and configuration support under an ongoing managed service agreement was also included.

 The eight month project involved a planned program of resourcing, design approvals, the building of the new environment and prototyping, through to piloting and responding to Faculty feedback, before the completed release of the new toolsets.